 Crystal Machado is an assistant professor in the Department of Professional Studies in Education at Indiana University of Pennsylvania (IUP), where she works with pre-service and in-service teachers and administrators.

-Leadership; two master’s degrees, one in School Administration and the other in Primary Education; and two bachelor’s degrees, one in Business and the other in Education.
+degrees, one in School Administration and the other in Primary Education; and two bachelor’s degrees, one in Business and the other in Education.

 Crystal demonstrates her commitment to promoting equitable practices in higher education though her teaching, research and service.
 As an instructor she models culturally responsive practices and critical pedagogy.
 Her research interests include multicultural